 When working as a member of a remote or hybrid team, strong communication is the key to success.
 This isn’t a new revelation, but a reminder that if you and your team have been running into speedbumps lately, your mode of communication just might be the reason why.

 These roadblocks could have arisen for a number of reasons.
 Maybe your team is used to the familiarity of meeting in-person and is struggling to adapt to their new video conferencing platform for safely-distanced meetings.
-Or maybe your tried and true asynchronous communication platform that worked great when you were commuting to the office is unable to adequately support the communication needs of your fully remote team.
+Or maybe you're tried and true asynchronous communication platform that worked great when you were commuting to the office is unable to adequately support the communication needs of your fully remote team.

+When considering how to implement synchronous communication vs asynchronous communication in the workplace, finding a balance that works best for your employees is key.
 The most successful remote organizations recommend that the majority of employee communication is done asynchronously.
 They have found that 70% asynchronous, 25% synchronous, and 5% in-person is the ideal communication formula for high-functioning remote teams.

 To get the most out of your remote communication, it may be time for you to reinvent, or at the very least redefine, your team’s synchronous and asynchronous communication strategies.